al6x/mongodb/readme.md

-Model & Ruby driver enchancements for MongoDB
+Object Model & Ruby driver enhancements for MongoDB

-# MongoDB driver enchancements
+# MongoDB driver enhancements

 - Makes alien API of mongo-ruby-driver friendly & handy.
 - No extra abstraction or complexities introduced, all things are exactly the same as in MongoDB.